 These tips below will help to ensure a perfect crust every single time!

-Use leftover graham cracker crumbs in our favorite graham cracker cookies!
+Use leftover graham cracker crumbs in my favorite graham cracker cookies!

 Process shots of the Graham Cracker Crust-- images of the butter being added and it all being mixed together and pressed into the pie pan